johnlukespeight/Coemeta-Webscraper/README.md

 **Coemeta WebScraper** is a Python project designed to automate the process of scraping auction results from [shopgoodwill.com](https://shopgoodwill.com) based on a list of keywords, and then write the results to a Google Sheet.
 The project uses Selenium for robust web scraping, BeautifulSoup for HTML parsing, and the `gspread` library for Google Sheets integration.
 It is modular, testable, and includes utility functions for data cleaning, logging, and formatting.

-The project now includes a **Streamlit web interface** for easy interaction and a **consolidated setup script** for seamless configuration.
+The project now includes a **Streamlit web interface** for easy interaction, **enhanced anti-bot capabilities**, **DuckDB database integration**, and a **consolidated setup script** for seamless configuration.

 ---

 ## Project Structure

 - `main.py`
-  The main entry point.
+  The main entry point with command-line interface.
 Orchestrates the workflow: authenticates with Google Sheets, reads keywords, scrapes auction results, and writes results back to the sheet.
 Also includes test functions for each module and a full pipeline test.

 - `streamlit_app.py`
   **NEW**: Web interface built with Streamlit.
 Provides a user-friendly way to interact with all scraper functionality through a modern web UI.